karayamanemre/math-magicians/README.md

 # Math Magicians

-> "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations, and read a random math-related quote.
+> "Math Magicians" is a Single Page App (SPA) that allows users to make simple calculations, and read a random programmin/math-related joke.

 ## Built With